jtabke/auto-redline/README.md

 - **ImageMagick 6 or 7** (`convert`, `composite`, `montage`, `mogrify`, `identify`)
   - ImageMagick is licensed under the [ImageMagick License](https://imagemagick.org/script/license.php)
   - For ImageMagick 7, replace `convert` with `magick` in the script (lines 22-23)
+- **GNU Parallel** (optional, recommended for multi-page PDFs)
+  - Automatically used if available for processing multiple pages concurrently
+  - Single-page PDFs always use sequential processing (faster due to less overhead)
 - Bash 4.0+

 ## Installation